epomatti/aws-ubuntu-landscape/README.md

 Install your certificate:

 > [!IMPORTANT]
-> Make sure the certificate is correctly issued and installed
+> Make sure that after these steps the certificate is correctly issued and installed.
+This will required by the landscape client configuration later

 > [!TIP]
 > If you rebooted, make sure to re-enter the required variables